 Nothing about gluten is inherently bad, unless you have adverse reactions to it (and most people don’t).

 Many foods that contain gluten are healthy, such as whole grain bread (especially when made with ancient grains).
-In fact, even individuals with gluten sensitivity may be able enjoy baked goods if ancient varietals of wheat are used instead.
-Ancient grains naturally contain less gluten.
-If you’d like to know more about how ancient grains differ from modern ones (and get a few tips on how to use them) check out this blog post.
+In fact, even individuals who experience gluten sensitivity may still be able enjoy goods baked with wheat flour if they are made with ancient varietals, as they naturally contain less gluten.
+If you’d like to know more about how ancient grains differ from modern ones (and get a few tips on how to incorporate them into your diet) check outthis blog post.

 However, many high-gluten foods are unhealthy.